 How Much Do They Need?

 In addition to understanding how to administer the medication, make sure you understand how much to give them at a time.
 Over- and under-dosing can both cause issues, with severity depending on the medication and the amount given.
+If your veterinarian gives you dosing instructions that require you to calculate the exact dose, this must be done very carefully.
+You can read more about how to do this here.

 Whether the dose is relayed to you verbally or in writing, it can be helpful to repeat this information back to your veterinarian to ensure you have the proper dose.
 Errors can occur for all sorts of reasons, including mishearing or misreading the information or can be the result of a communication issue between the prescribing veterinarian and the person filling the prescription.
 According to the FDA, one common cause of medication errors is the misinterpretation of abbreviations.
 For example, misreading “mcg” or “µg” (microgram) as “mg” (milligram) will result in a dose that is 1000 times higher than intended.
 Another common dosing error results from the omission of leading zero or the addition of trailing zeros, causing people to miss the decimal point.
 For example, if a dose of 0.1 is written as .1, it may be misread as 1.
 Similarly, if a dose of 1 is written as 1.0, it may be misread as 10.